 The A. Sophie Rogers School for Early Learning offers a training ground for students across The Ohio State University campus, providing internships for undergraduate students and clinical field experiences for graduate students and medical students.

-The Schoenbaum Internship Program provides Education and Human Ecology undergraduate students an award of up to $2,550 per semester while interning at the School for Early Learning.
+The Schoenbaum Internship Program provides undergraduate students from the College of Education and Human Ecology an award of up to $2,775 per semester while interning at the A. Sophie Rogers School for Early Learning.

 Selected interns will:

 - work 20 hours per week in shifts between the hours of 8 a.m. and 6 p.m.

 - assist in educating children from culturally and economically diverse backgrounds

 - work with young children in infant/toddler classrooms (ages 6 weeks to 3 years) and preschool classrooms (ages 3, 4 and 5 years)